-Summer Session at Brown University offers small classes in a variety of fields, from anthropology to visual arts.
+Brown University Summer Session features small classes in a variety of fields, from anthropology to visual arts.
 Excellent teachers from Brown's instructional staff and a few selected instructors from other institutions comprise the faculty of the Summer Session.
 All faculty members hold office hours regularly to assist students with their individual studies and projects.
-While some 450 students overall enroll in Summer Session, classes are small, allowing dynamic discussions, friendly student support, and plenty of time with your instructor.
+Approximately 500 students enroll in Summer Session, so classes are typically small, allowing for dynamic discussions, friendly student support, and plenty of time with your instructor and peers.

-Students receiving financial aid from the University may qualify for summer aid: contact the financial aid office for details.
+You must submit all of your financial aid requirements for the upcoming year to the Office of Financial Aid in order to receive the 2020 Summer Grant.
+Brown students may also be eligible to borrow loans for summer classes.
+The 2020 Summer Loan Application will be available on the Financial Aid Office's Forms page after May 15th.
 Students may enroll in no more than two courses during a single summer session.
 For further information, visit the Brown University Financial Aid website.

-Undergraduates and graduate students who are matriculated at other four-year colleges or universities are welcome to apply for admission to the Brown Summer Session.
+Undergraduates and graduate students who are matriculated at other accredited colleges or universities are welcome to apply for admission to the Brown Summer Session.
 Students must be in good standing at their institutions and, for courses with pre-requisites, have the necessary preparation.
+How to Apply »

+Courses at the 1000 level and those designated for first year undergraduates are open to qualified rising and graduated high school seniors.
 Learn More »

-Courses at the 100 level and those designated for first year undergraduates are open to qualified rising and graduated high school seniors: study side-by-side with Brown undergraduates and earn college credit in these seven-week courses drawn from across the Brown curriculum.
-Learn more »

 Brown, whose history reaches back more than two centuries, maintains a university-college of liberal arts, offering many of the advantages of both the small college and the large university.
 Brown's respect for high academic standards is evident in its Summer Session curriculum, which seeks to uphold Brown's international reputation as a teaching college within a research university.